XanaduAI/strawberryfields/doc/introduction/configuration.rst

     Python code, such that the authentication token is not shared or committed accidentally.

-The following code snippet can be run in the *same directory* of a Python script or Jupyter Notebook that uses Strawberry Fields to create a configuration file locally:
+The following code snippet can be run to create a configuration file locally in the *same directory* of a Python script or Jupyter Notebook that uses Strawberry Fields:

 .. code-block:: python